Clinical Consultation

 Program Objectives:

-- Skill Development: This program will allow participants to develop clinical and couching skills for holistic nutrition.
+- Skill Development: This program will allow participants to develop clinical and coaching skills for holistic nutrition.

 - Holistic Learning: Expose preceptees to diet, lifestyle, and environmental interventions, including nutrition, behavior change techniques, and advocacy.